junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The rest of the food and drinks are devoured just as quickly.

-And after the dessert -- which is apple pie, as it turns out, for today's specialty, apparently -- Dean has a hard time deciding which is his new favorite, the steak burger or the pie.
+And after the dessert -- which is apple pie, as it turns out, from today's store specialty, apparently -- Dean has a hard time deciding which is his new favorite, the steak burger or the pie.

 "It's like I'm also just discovering myself, like you are."
 Dean wipes his mouth, satisfied.
 "I'm so going to gym tomorrow, for all this calorie.
 But this is definitely my best dinner in a long time.
 Not to say it's to share with you."